cnav123/Digital-VLSI-SOC-Design-and-Planning/Day_3/LAB/Lab_3.1.md

 2. Fall Transition --> Time taken by the output waveform to fall from 80% to 20% of max value VDD

-3. Fall cell Delay --> Propagation Delay when output is Falling
+3. Fall cell Delay --> Propagation Delay when output is Falling (50% of output fall - 50% of input rise)

-4. Rise cell Delay --> Propagation delay when output is Rising
+4. Rise cell Delay --> Propagation delay when output is Rising (50% of output rise - 50% of input fall)

 ### Now we will calculate Rise Transition Delay